andy-byers/paw/README.md

 }

 impl Object<int, str> {
-    // methods for this specific type of Object...
+    // methods for a specific type of Object...

-    // For example:
     pub fn equals(self, a: int, b: str) -> bool {
         return a == self.a && b == self.b;
-    }

-    // methods without 'self', called associated functions, can be called
-    // without an instance
-    pub fn get_constant() -> int {
-        return 42;
     }
 }